fontsource/fontsource/api/worker/README.md

 ```

 This uses local bindings and does not touch production data.
 Remote development
-can use live bindings, so only run the same trigger with `--remote` when you
+does not support Queue consumers, so production refreshes must run from a
-intend to enqueue a full production refresh.
-Wait for the Queue to drain before
-triggering it again.
+deployed worker.
+Wait for the Queue to drain before triggering it again.